1633 - 1688 (55 years)

 - Simon treated slavery as indentured servitude.
 He became a free man in 1665 having endentured himself to the Andrews family for his passage over from Plymouth.
 Plymouth is close to Cornwall, England.
 By the time of his death, he owned two neighboring "bankside farms," on Long Island sound in CT and had 3 businesses.
 In his will, his slaves were to be set free and were each given 8 acres of the farm lands.

 Unfortunately, when I copied the above statement about Simon Couch's treatment of slaves, I did not record the source.
 It is important to note that despite any benefit received by indentured people (of all colors including white), indentured people were essentially owned and treated poorly.
 Some did become free and climb to success, but this was not typical.
-If they did not in their "owner's" view proved to be loyal, many were sold into slavery.
+If they did not in their "owner's" view prove to be loyal, many were sold into slavery.
 During Simon's lifetime, freeing slaves and giving them land may have been a good thing, and yet it was really only a small thing compared to what slaves endured in slavery.
 In later years, slave owners were required by law to support slaves they had liberated, and were also required to give them 50 acres each...so Simon's gifts, while perhaps better than many slave owners of his time, were not special and good, but were minimal, and could easily leave his freed slaves to a life even worse than slavery in his care.
 In fact, it was practices such as his, of freeing slaves and not necessarily assisting them afterward, that prompted the passing of laws to prevent such practices or penalize them to ensure freed people could survive without criminal activities they were often forced to engage in just to stay alive.
 Footnote by Doug Couch, 2020

 - Buried at Couch Burial Hill, Fairfield Co., CT